 -Contact that person who keeps popping into your head time and time again…there’s a reason he or she keeps coming to mind.
 Find out what that reason is.

 -Sit down on the couch and cuddle with your child or significant other.
 (Remember this line?
 “No matter how much she wants to, needs to, or would love to….my child cannot kiss a moving target.

 Well, that is the end of the list for now.
 But with each day that I strive to go Hands Free, a new idea arises.
 And believe me, I will write about it.

 To those of you who previously joined me on this journey, I know you have your own Hands Free “baby steps” to add to the list (and I would love to hear them).

 To those who are just arriving at this place, now you have a starting point.
 Your Hands Free journey begins today.
 Simply choose something from the list that appeals to you then watch as something beautiful, something unexpected, unfolds before your eyes.

 With each “baby step” you grasp a piece of what really matters within your hand.
 And there is nothing little about that.

 Do you have any Hands Free baby steps to share?
-If so, leave a comment or send me an email.
-And if not, you know what to do.
+If so, please leave a comment or send me an email.
 Read the list again, circle it, star it, and invite someone to join you as you take your first step into a life worth living.
 Better yet, share the list with someone you love.
 Invite them to be your Hands Free partner, and take the step together.